enzymejs/enzyme/docs/installation/react-013.md

 # Working with React 0.13

-If you are wanting to use Enzyme with React 0.13, but don't already have React 0.13 installed, you should do so:
+If you are wanting to use enzyme with React 0.13, but don't already have React 0.13 installed, you should do so:

 ```bash